Pood: Use in the past and present

+The pood is first mentioned in documents dating to the 12th century.
+It is mentioned in the charter of Vsevolod Mstislavich, the prince of Novgorod, dating to 1134–1135.
+It is also mentioned in the chronicle of Novgorod under the year 1170.

-Together with other units of weight of the Imperial Russian weight measurement system, the USSR officially abolished the pood in 1924.
-But the term remained in widespread use at least until the 1940s.
-In his 1953 short story "Matryona's Place", Aleksandr Solzhenitsyn presents the pood as still in use amongst the Khrushchev-era Soviet peasants.
+In 1899, the metric system was introduced into Russia and made obligatory in 1918.
+Together with other units of weight of the obsolete Russian weight measurement system, the Soviet Union officially abolished the pood in 1924.
+The term remained in widespread use until at least the 1940s.

 Its usage is preserved in modern Russian in certain specific cases, e.g., in reference to sports weights, such as traditional Russian kettlebells, cast in multiples and fractions of 16 kg (which is pood rounded to metric units).
 For example, a 24 kg kettlebell is commonly referred to as "one-and-half pood kettlebell" (polutorapudovaya girya).
 It is also sometimes used when reporting the amounts of bulk agricultural production, such as grains or potatoes.